guydotan/nfl-dfs-optimizer/README.md

 ![fan pts boxplot](plots/salary_pos_bp.png "Box Plot")

-For an interactive visualization to conduct more exploratory data analysis on the football statistics, salaries, fantasy points, are more play around with the **Explore** tab of the Shiny app.
+To conduct more exploratory data analysis use the interactive visualization on the **Explore** tab of the Shiny app.
+There you can filter through and play around with the football statistics, salaries, fantasy points, are more.

 ## Methdology